Winter training for cyclists: The key to staying motivated

 Having the correct clothing is absolutely vital to winter training.
 We advise purchasing a good pair of arm warmers, as often that gap between the sleeve and the glove can be extremely distracting if not fully covered.
 It can also render your hands and fingers numb, which can only have a bad effect on your bike handling.

 A casquette under the helmet is also a great idea, as is having a suitable jacket and gloves.
 One key area to take extra care of is your feet.
 Be sure to try to keep the ventilation good, as the feet are an all-too-often neglected part of the cyclist’s anatomy that can become injured very easily.
 You don’t want to learn this the hard way – we speak from experience!
 Be sure also to take enough food and drink with you, particularly when doing a long ride.

 The winter months are a great opportunity to get off road and try something new, and mountain biking can be a great way to rediscover that initial love for the bike, see things you’d never get to see on the road, as well as work on your bike handling skills.

 Fitting in rides around work can be tricky, so consider getting some powerful lights and getting the miles in at night.
 This may not be everyone’s cup of tea, but there’s a certain thrill to riding under streetlights and feeling the cold night air in your lungs.
 Obviously with this, however, visibility is a huge factor.
 It’s vital that you’re able to see clearly, and also that fellow road users can clearly see you!
-Check out our buyers guide to bike lights, which will help you select the best lights dependent on your style of riding.

 So remember folks, if you’re out on the road this weekend and riding into a 30mph headwind, the rain lashing your face and you think to yourself, “What am I doing?”, take a deep breath and think of Sean Kelly….